August 9, 2022

 8.6

-As we can see, after the 8.4 release, the update release lag is now minimal for both distributions, with a typical lag of a day or less after Red Hat publishes the update for RHEL.
+As we can see, from the 8.4 to the 8.7 releases, the update release lag was minimal for both distributions, with a typical lag of a day or less after Red Hat publishes the update for RHEL.
+There has been a little more variability in the release lag starting with the 8.8 release and with some of the 9.x releases, but the lag is still generally less than we’ve seen with CentOS Linux 7.

 Feature Inclusion